WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Socia_ Key_Recovery_design_implentation.md

 - Zion app
     + Android
-        * The Android app is used as a blockchain wallet, it can help user manage user's blockchain asset and also can help user's friend to backup their mnemonic phrase (published on Google play store).
+        * The Android app is used as a blockchain wallet, it can help user manage their's blockchain asset and also can help user's friend to backup their mnemonic phrase (published on Google play store).
     + iOS
         * The iOS app can help user's friend to backup their mnemonic phrase (published on iOS app store).
     + Desktop